mako-framework/docs/08_learn_more/00_file_system.md

 	$isWritable = $this->fileSystem->isWritable('/foo/bar.txt');

-The ```lastModified``` method returs the time (unix timestamp) when the data blocks of a file were being written to, that is, the time when the content of the file was changed.
+The ```lastModified``` method returns the time (unix timestamp) when the data blocks of a file were being written to, that is, the time when the content of the file was changed.

 	$lastModified = $this->fileSystem->lastModified('/foo/bar.txt');